mfuu/gdb/README.md

 }
 ```

-For more configuration content, please go to [Giscus](https://giscus.app/).
-Please ensure that your repo has [installed](https://github.com/apps/giscus) the Giscus App.
+Please ensure that your repo has [installed](https://github.com/apps/giscus) the [Giscus](https://giscus.app/) App.

 ## Deploy

-Automatic synchronization with Gitubb Wokflow, detail in `.github/workflows/discussions.yml`.
+Automatic synchronization with Gitubb Wokflow, detail in `.github/workflows/deploy.yml`.
 If you have adjusted the category name of the Discussion, please modify the env variable too.

 ## Others